gameserverapp/Platform/Documentation/docs/getting_started/security.md

 - 162.55.164.94
 - 188.34.165.170

-If your firewall supports it, you can also use this hostname to whitelist all our IPs:
+If your firewall supports hostnames, you can whitelist all our IPs using:
 `platform.gameserverapp.com`

 ## Public SSH key

-This is the public key GSA will use for DediConnect communication.
+This is the public SSH key used by GSA to establish secure communication for DediConnect.

 ```composer log
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIC9BY5UGWpFTOHDRskIeide5oWYPSh97eJkTlQCzNi0S support@gameserverapp.com